pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 to  be visible to the user.
 With double buffered displays the display must be  swapped (or flipped) for the changes to become visible.
-In this case the flip() function works nicely because it simply handles the entire window area and handles both singlebuffered and doublebufferes surfaces.
+In this case the flip() function works nicely because it simply handles the entire window area and handles both single- and double-buffered surfaces.

 Prepare Game Object